-Iggues/Impects Institutional re Institutional responsibility Issues/ Impacts and risks Mitigation measures Implementation Supervision/ monitoring - Mitigation cost 1 Vulnerable groups in the beneficiary selection 40% of project beneficiaries will be female farmers in the area who has minimum of 0.5 acres of farmlands Marginalise disable farmers who has minimum 0.5 acres of farm lands will be considered by analysing the ability of carrying out the cultivation activities.
+Issues/ Impacts Institutional re sponsibility Mitigation and risks Mitigation measures Implementation Supervision/ monitoring - Mitigation cost 1 Vulnerable groups in the beneficiary selection 30% of project beneficiaries will be female farmers in the area who has minimum of 0.5 acer of farmlands Marginalise disable farmers who has minimum 0.5 acer of farm lands will be considered by analysing the ability of carrying out the cultivation activities.
 Excluded farmer of the project will be covered through future expansions Provincial Office, GN, Irrigation DS PMU - Social and Environment Specialist Included in EMP.
 2 Public complaints and lack of community awareness and support for the project implementation Residents in the area will be briefed of the project, its purpose, design and outcomes with comprehensive discussion.
 Consultations will be repeated once the contractor is mobilised.
 The GRM will be established to receive and resolve complaints/ grievances related to disturbances caused by construction including GBV related issues.
-Awareness will be created of the GRM among community and contact details will be publicly displayed to report grievances Social/Environment safeguard officer / PPMU Engineer PMU Included in EMP 3 Construction related disturbances from noise, Vibration, Dumping of excavated soil & dust All measures in the EMP will be implemented in regard to management of construction related impacts including impacts to the environment including pollution, deforestation, soil erosion and management of solid waste A copy of the SMP and EMP should be available at all times at the project supervision office on site An Officer will be appointed to implement & monitor social/environment safeguards mitigations measures during construction Contractor Social/Environment safeguard specialist Included in construction cost.
-4 Public/ occupational health and safety All measures in the EMP will be implemented in regard to management.
-Introduction of drone technology to conduct disease surveys Contractor Social/Environment safeguard specialist Included in construction cost.
+Awareness will be created of the GRM among community and contact details will be publicly displayed to report grievances Social/Environment safeguard officer / PPMU Engineer PMU Included in EMP 3 Construction related disturbances from noise, Vibration, Dumping of excavated soil & dust All measures in the EMP will be implemented in regard to management of construction related impacts including impacts to the environment including pollution, deforestation, soil erosion and management of solid waste A copy of the SMP and EMP should be available at all times at the project supervision office on site An Officer will be appointed to implement &amp; monitor social/environment safeguards mitigations measures during construction Contractor Social/Environment safeguard specialist Included in EMP 4 Labour Influx related issues (e.g. GBV) Local labour will be hired where possible and contract will give priority to women when hiring Worker Code of Conduct will be included as part of the employment contract - that defines workers' commitment in Contractor Social/Environment safeguard specialist Included in construction cost.

-Issues/ Impacts Institutional re sponsibility Mitigation and risks Mitigation measures Implementation Supervision/ monitoring cost Hazards, and on and to apply pesticides by minimising human contact impacts on Provide training and awareness on safe use of fertilisers and environment chemicals.
-Monitoring of handling practices/equipment handling by safeguard specialist and provide onsite trainings Necessary COVID19 safety measures and protocols will be implemented as per Government, WHO and WB interim guidelines on COVID-19 (Annex 5) by all construction workers
+Issues/ Impacts Institutional re sponsibility Mitigation and risks Mitigation measures Implementation Supervision/ monitoring cost attitudes and behaviour preventing, combating and responding GBV Contractor will implement robust measures to prevent sexual harassment/GBV including training of workforce and sanctions for non-compliance (e.g. termination) 5 Public/ occupational health and safety Hazards, and on impacts on environment All measures in the EMP will be implemented in regard to management.
+Introduction of drone technology to conduct disease surveys and to apply pesticides by minimising human contact Provide training and awareness on safe use of fertilisers and chemicals.
+Monitoring of handling practices/equipment handling by safeguard specialist and provide onsite trainings Necessary COVID19 safety measures and protocols will be implemented as per Government, WHO and WB guidelines by all construction workers Contractor Social/Environment safeguard specialist Included in EMP